packfire-archived/packfire-framework/packfire/view/readme.md

 #packfire.view
-To help you manage your application's view classes easily, Packfire has included functionalities that allow you to ceate and reuse view.
-In addition, the default templating engine design is simple and great to use.
-The `pView` class prepares the data loaded by the controller for the template to parse.
+To help you manage your application's view classes easily, Packfire has included functionalities that allow you to create and reuse view.
+The `pView` abstract class prepares the data loaded by the controller for the template to parse.

-The View component of Packfire separates your View logic and HTML code, which allows web designers and developers to work on front-end development with more ease and haste as PHP view formatting codes are isolated from the HTML code.
+The View component of Packfire separates your View manipulation logic and HTML code, which allows web designers and developers to work on front-end development with more ease and haste as PHP view formatting codes are isolated from the HTML code.

 ##Using pView